UW-Libraries/druw/README.md

 The below readme based on the 0.7.x version of [vagrant-ansible-druw](https://bitbucket.org/uwlib/vagrant-ansible-druw).
 This repository itself is current with a Hyrax 2 app that can be used with a Ruby/Rails environment created via the [Hyrax Community](https://github.com/projecthydra-labs/hyrax) instructions or the [vagrant-ansible-sufia](https://bitbucket.org/uwlib/vagrant-ansible-sufia) script.

+Git workflow can be found in the DRUW wiki: https://bitbucket.org/uwlib/druw/wiki/Git_Workflow_and_Notes

 ---

 ## Development box prerequisites: